-10 Safe Shoveling Techniques - Keep Your Back Healthy On Site
+11 Safe Shoveling Techniques To Keep Your Back Fit & Healthy

-It's physically demanding to the extent of being punishing and can be dangerous if done without the right care and attention.
+As it can be physically demanding to the extent of being punishing and dangerous for your body if done without the right care and attention.

 And while a bad back may be worth it if you're digging for hidden treasure, it's certainly not if you're digging up someone's back garden!

 Not to mention sciatic pain shooting down your legs from the inflammation in your muscles pinching and irritating your nerves.

-However the problem for trades such as farmers, road workers, bricklayers and gardeners is that long days spent digging and shoveling are unavoidable.
+However, the problem for some tradespeople is that long days spent digging and shoveling are unavoidable.

-By using the safe digging techniques that I'm going to tell you about you can prevent this pain from happening.
+Because by getting into good habits and using safe shoveling techniques you can prevent this pain from happening.

 This is probably the one thing that gets overlooked the most.

-But it's absolutely vital that you stretch and warm up before starting to dig.
+But it's absolutely vital that you stretch your body and warm up before starting to dig.

 So why skip it before work?